HIV in Canada: A primer for service providers

 - total number of people living with HIV

 - number of people linked to HIV care

 - number of people with undetectable viral load

 At each stage of the cascade people may be lost to engagement and care as a result of many types of barriers, such as poor access to services; stigma and discrimination; poverty, food security and homelessness; and mental health and addictions issues.
 Typically only a small proportion of people living with HIV are engaged in all the steps needed to achieve an undetectable viral load.
-There are no national estimates of engagement in the HIV treatment cascade for Canada.
-In British Columbia it is estimated that 35% of people living with HIV in 2011 had made it through all of the steps in the cascade and achieved an undetectable viral load.

 In a strategic discussion paper released in 2014, UNAIDS used the HIV treatment cascade to propose that by 2020:

 - 90% of all people living with HIV will know their status;

 - 90% of all people with diagnosed HIV infection will receive sustained ART;